 Gonzaga's growth into a major national

 program in men's basketball has led directly to expanded media interest,

 regular national television appearances and dramatically increased demands

 upon Pierce and the Gonzaga sports information office.
-In addition to handling media
+In addition to handling

-basketball tournament appearances, Pierce directed the media campaign that led to Adam
+tournament appearances, Pierce directed the media campaign that led to Adam

 Morrison sharing the USBWA Oscar Robertson Trophy with Duke's J.J.
 Redick

 as national player of the year in 2006.

-2010: Chris Fallon,
+2010: Chris Fallon, National

 Chris Fallon is the media coordinator

 for the National Invitation Tournament, for the last 30 postseason events

 and every one of the 25 preseason editions.
 She has run the press room for

 the Garden for its college basketball games during that time.
 That means

-she has seen the best of teams in November as the NIT Season Tip-Off has become one of
+she has seen the best of teams in November as the NIT Season Tip-Off has

-always sold-out and power-packed Big East Conference tournament and
+the always sold-out and power-packed Big East Conference tournament and

 the best of the rest in the NIT.

 2009: John Paquette, Big East